jht1493/jht-site/README.md

 ### Migration of www.johnhenrythompson.com

-[johnhenrythompson_com](johnhenrythompson_com) is copied from [johnhenrythompson.com](http://www.johnhenrythompson.com), a site created with google sites.
+[johnhenrythompson_com](johnhenrythompson_com) is migrated from [johnhenrythompson.com](http://www.johnhenrythompson.com), a site created with google sites.
 Site content extracted using [sitesucker app](https://ricks-apps.com/osx/sitesucker/).

 [jht-md](jht-md/README.md) is the **johnhenrythompson.com** converted to markdown using nodejs script in [aa](aa).

 ### Migration of www.j4u2.com

-[j4u2_com](j4u2_com) is copied from [j4u2.com](http://j4u2.com), a site created using raw html and a few wordpress blogs.
+[j4u2_com](j4u2_com) is migrated from [j4u2.com](http://j4u2.com), a site created using raw html and a few wordpress blogs.
 Site content extracted using ftp app.

 [j4u2-md](j4u2-md) is **j4u2.com** converted to markdown using nodejs script in [aa](aa).